Automate Salt-Minion Registrations on EC2

 Intro

-These scripts can be used to register your salt minion to Salt-Master upon successfully launching.
+These scripts can be used to register your Salt minion to a Salt-Master upon successful launch.

-Whether you're launching single instances or launching instances as a part of an autoscaling group, I'd highly recommend using cloud-init scripts.
-They're easy to use and help you install all of your packages.
+Whether you're launching single instances or instances as part of an auto-scaling group, I highly recommend using cloud-init scripts.
+They're easy to use and help you install all necessary packages.

 My scripts also include CodeDeploy.
-If you haven't heard of CodeDeploy, I'd take a moment to read up on it here.
-AWS CodeDeploy
+If you haven't heard of CodeDeploy, take a moment to read about it here: AWS CodeDeploy.

 Cloud Init Script

-• auto-deploy your latest revision from a CodeDeploy deployment group to this instance
+• Auto-deploys your latest revision from a CodeDeploy deployment group to this instance

 #cloud-config